Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Information access, sequentiality, and hidden progress

 It records the terminal output after $K$ recursive unfoldings. \end{definition}

 \begin{proposition}[Live computation versus terminal record at the duplicator] Along the canonical trace of the primitive self-duplicating recursor,

-the following hold: \begin{enumerate}[leftmargin=1.4em] \item the unique active occurrence of $F$ is the live computation site and is the only locus at which further recursive rule firings occur; \item the visible multiplicity of $G$-frames is exactly $i$ at stage $i$ and therefore records progress retrospectively; \item the terminal normal form is
+the following hold: \begin{enumerate}[leftmargin=1.4em] \item the unique active occurrence of $F$ is the live computation site and is the only locus at which further recursive rule firings occur; \item the visible multiplicity of $G$-frames is $i$ at stage $i$ and therefore records progress retrospectively; \item the terminal normal form is

-which contains no active occurrence of $F$ but retains exact depth information through the record multiplicity $\#_G(t_{K+1})=K$. \end{enumerate} Hence the duplicator separates live computation from terminal record: the computation channel disappears at termination, while the record channel persists and can be read only retrospectively. \end{proposition}
+whose active $F$-occurrence has been consumed while the record multiplicity $\#_G(t_{K+1})=K$ retains full depth information. \end{enumerate} Hence the duplicator separates live computation from terminal record: the computation channel disappears at termination, while the record channel persists and can be read only retrospectively. \end{proposition}